typedoc2md/typedoc-plugin-markdown/devguide/typedoc-plugin-markdown/theme/README.md

 # theme

-Contains all functionality relevant to the theme.
+Contains all functionality relevant to the markdown theme.

 ## Index